fastify/fastify-swagger/README.md

   }
 }, () => {})
 ```

+Additionally, if you provide a `$ref` in your response schema but no description, the reference's description will be used as a fallback.
+Note that at the moment, `$ref` will only be resolved by matching with `$id` and not through complex paths.

 <a name="route.response.2xx"></a>
 ##### Status code 2xx
 Fastify supports both the `2xx` and `3xx` status codes, however Swagger (OpenAPI v2) itself does not.